 The New South Wales Department of Industry – Liquor and Gaming have articles titled “GL4002 Prevention of intoxication on licensed premises guidelines” and “GL4003 Intoxication Guidelines” to help establishment owners and liquor licensees serve alcohol responsibly within the premises of their venue.

 If you happen to be interested in responsible service of alcohol, there are RSA Online NSW courses available.
-Sign up for a course today!
+Sign up for an RSA course online today!